mulesoft-labs/osprey-method-handler/README.md

 * `discardUnknownBodies` Discard undefined request streams (default: `true`)

+### Adding JSON schemas

+If you are using external JSON schemas with `$ref`, you can add them to the module before you compile the middleware.
+Use `handler.addJsonSchema(schema, key)` to compile automatically when used.

 ### Validation Errors

 The library intercepts incoming requests and does validation.
 It will respond with `400`, `406` or `415` error instances from [http-errors](https://github.com/jshttp/http-errors).
 Validation errors are attached to `400` instances and noted using `ramlValidation = true` and `validationErrors = []` (an array of errors that were found).